is now available! Read about the new features and fixes from November.

 However, if you want to bind mount a host folder available into this inner container, you need to mount it into your dev container first.

-With Docker-from-Docker, the type of bind mounting that works by default is reversed.
+With Docker outside of Docker, the type of bind mounting that works by default is reversed.
 Here, the Docker CLI inside the container interacts with the host's Docker daemon instead.
 This affects mounting directories from inside the container as the path inside the container may not match the path of the directory on the host.

 The same example above will fail since the path on the host, outside the container isn't /workspace/....
 In addition, some folders simply cannot be mounted because they only exist in the container.
 If you need to do this, you may find the Docker-in-Docker model fits your needs better.